insights

 Learn more about functional medicine

-The gut-brain axis is the bidirectional communication between the gut and the brain, which occurs through multiple pathways that include hormonal, neural, and immune mediators.2 Interestingly, the signals along this axis can originate in the gut, the brain, or both, with the objective of maintaining normal gut function and appropriate behavior.2 However, scientists struggle to uncover whether brain and behavioral alterations precede gut dysfunction and dysbiosis or vice-versa.2
+The gut-brain axis is the bidirectional communication between the gut and the brain, which occurs through multiple pathways that include hormonal, neural, and immune mediators.2 Interestingly, the signals along this axis can originate in the gut, the brain, or both, with the objective of maintaining normal gut function and appropriate behavior.2 Scientists continue to investigate the patterns and mechanisms involved with gut-brain communications that occur during either health and disease in humans.

-In the following video, Dr. Boham talks about how she uses the functional medicine DIGIN mnemonic to assess and heal her patient’s digestive and system-wide disorders:
+In the following video, Dr. Boham discusses the functional medicine DIGIN mnemonic that helps clinicians assess the digestive system health of their patients.

-Animal and human studies suggest that alterations in the gut-brain axis may be involved in the pathogenesis of an array of disorders, including IBS,3 dementia,4 Alzheimer’s and Parkinson’s diseases,5,6 and disorders of mood and affect such as major depressive disorder, chronic pain,7 and schizophrenia.8 However, there continues to be controversy over the magnitude of these effects, as well as the pathways and molecular mechanisms within the gut-brain axis that may be responsible for these alterations.7,9,10 While it has been well established that probiotics have therapeutic effects on many GI disorders, their ability to improve mood and cognitive function continues to be studied.11
+Animal and human studies suggest that alterations in the gut-brain axis may be involved in the pathogenesis of an array of disorders, including inflammatory bowel disease (IBD),3 dementia,4 Alzheimer’s and Parkinson’s diseases,5,6 and disorders of mood and affect such as major depressive disorder,7 chronic pain,8 and schizophrenia.9 However, there continues to be controversy over the magnitude of these effects, as well as the pathways and molecular mechanisms within the gut-brain axis that may be responsible for these alterations.10,11 While it has been well established that probiotics have therapeutic effects on many GI disorders,12-14 their ability to improve mood and cognitive function continues to be studied.15,16

 Probiotics, Mood Disorders, and Dementia

-Clinical studies have shown a connection between supplementation with probiotics containing specific species and strains of bacteria and the regulation of the body’s response to stress as well as with the exacerbation of depressive and anxiety symptoms in humans.12 A 2015 study found that fermented foods that contain probiotics may have a protective effect against social anxiety for those at higher genetic risk, as indexed by trait neuroticism.13 Researchers have also studied the potential of manipulating the GI microbiota to alleviate depressive symptoms.11,14,15 A 2020 systematic review and meta-analysis found that compared to placebo, probiotic consumption significantly reduced depressive symptoms among patients with depression (standardized mean difference (SMD) = -0.87; 95% CI: -1.66, 10.99; p = 0.03); however, no significant difference in symptoms was noted for patients with schizophrenia, stress, and anxiety.15
+Clinical studies have shown a connection between supplementation with probiotics containing specific species and strains of bacteria and the regulation of the body’s response to stress as well as with the exacerbation of depressive and anxiety symptoms in humans.17,18 A 2020 meta-analysis of seven randomized controlled trials (n=1,146 total healthy adult participants) found that probiotic supplementation reduced subjective stress levels among healthy adults compared to placebo and may help relieve stress-related anxiety and depression levels in this population.18 Another 2020 systematic review and meta-analysis found that compared to placebo, probiotic consumption significantly reduced depressive symptoms among patients with depression (standardized mean difference (SMD) = -0.87; 95% CI: -1.66, 10.99; p = 0.03); however, no significant difference in symptoms was noted for patients with schizophrenia, stress, and anxiety.19

-Conclusions from a 2021 systematic review based on both animal and clinical trials supports previous research results that indicate probiotics help to restore homeostasis of gut microbiota and to treat inflammation and oxidative stress related to Alzheimer’s disease.16 While researchers report that the exact mechanisms are not completely clear, their conclusions strongly suggest that probiotics help alleviate the progression of the disease.16
+Conclusions from a 2021 systematic review based on both animal and clinical trials supports previous research results that indicate probiotics help to restore homeostasis of gut microbiota and to treat inflammation and oxidative stress related to Alzheimer’s disease.20 While researchers report that the exact mechanisms are not completely clear, their conclusions strongly suggest that probiotics help alleviate the progression of the disease.20

-Future research in the area of neurogastroenterology will continue to cast light onto the gut-brain relationship and the therapeutic effects of probiotics on psychiatric and cognitive symptoms.
-A better understanding of the gut microbiota and their metabolites could revolutionize the possibility of therapies like diet and eating habits for many diseases.17,18
+Future neurogastroenterology research will continue to cast light onto the gut-brain relationship and the therapeutic effects of probiotics on psychiatric and cognitive symptoms.
+A better understanding of the gut microbiota and their metabolites could revolutionize the possibility of therapies like diet and eating habits for many diseases.21,22

 Related Articles